-Local Government Act 2002 Purpose Provisions This decision enables democratic local decision making and action by, and on behalf of communities by appointing members to the various community boards.
+Local Government Act 2002 Purpose Provisions It also promotes the (social, cultural, economic and environmental) wellbeing of the community, in the present and for the future by maintaining links to groups that enhance the wellbeing of the community.
+All of them enhance social and cultural wellbeing and some also enhance economic and or environmental wellbeing.
 Decision consistent with other Council plans and policies?
-Such as the District Plan, Economic Development Strategy etc. This is a procedural decision and therefore has no impact on other plans and policies and is not inconsistent with them.
-Considerations as to sustainability, the environment and climate change impacts There are no implications arising from this decision.
-Risks Analysis There are no risks associated with the decision.
+Such as the District Plan, Economic Development Strategy etc. This is a procedural decision and therefore has no impact on other plans and policies and is consistent with them.
+Considerations as to sustainability, the environment and climate change impacts This decision will not create direct implications for sustainability, the environment or climate change.
+Risks Analysis There are no substantial risks associated with this decision.
 Significance, Consultation and Engagement (internal and external) This is a procedural matter and, therefore, no consultation or engagement was required.